-Rich Wilson is a Lead Mediator/Facilitator for the Center.
-He brings extensive experience -- domestic and international -- in resource conservation, sustainable business and program management.
+Rich Wilson is a Senior Mediator/Facilitator for the Center.
+He brings to the Center extensive experience in resource conservation, sustainable business and program management.
 The collaborative approach to his work creates durable alliances between resource managers, the private sector, conservation NGOs and diverse stakeholder interests.
-He specializes in coalition building, conflict resolution and institutional capacity building that supports natural resource management planning and policy development in both terrestrial and marine settings.
-His work spans more than a dozen countries and has resulted in improved marine protected area management capacity and performance; fishery management legislation and coastal development policy recommendations; sustainable tourism statues evolved from voluntary environmental performance standards; widespread reduction in anchor damage to tropical coral reef ecosystems; and pioneering partnerships among divergent stakeholder groups.
+Rich’s work spans more than a dozen countries and has resulted in improved marine protected area management capacity and performance; fishery management legislation and coastal development policy recommendations; broadly supported groundwater management plans; negotiated agreements between federal and state marine resource managers; widespread reduction in anchor damage to coral reef ecosystems; and pioneering partnerships among divergent stakeholder groups.